mspillman/gallop/README.md

 ## **Local Installation**
 Some users may wish to make use of GALLOP locally.
 Whilst these instructions have only been tested on Windows, the libraries used are cross-platform and therefore it *should* be possible to run GALLOP on Linux or Mac OS environments.
 The below instructions assume a Windows-based system.
 The only major difference with other platforms will be the C++ build tools.
 Administrator privileges may be required.

 For optimal performance, an NVidia GPU is recommended.
-However, it may be possible to use some AMD GPUs, provided that [ROCm](https://pytorch.org/blog/pytorch-for-amd-rocm-platform-now-available-as-python-package/) is compatible with the GPU, though this has not been tested.
-If using ROCm, please get in touch regarding any installation issues and the performance of the code.
+However, it may be possible to use some AMD GPUs, provided that [ROCm](https://pytorch.org/blog/pytorch-for-amd-rocm-platform-now-available-as-python-package/) is compatible with the GPU.
+This has not been tested - if using ROCm, please get in touch regarding any installation issues and the performance of the code.

 <br />